How Long Does German Citizenship by Descent Take?

 In some cases, individuals may apply directly for a German passport if their citizenship status is sufficiently clear.
 In others, the German authorities may first require a formal citizenship determination procedure.
 Certain historical situations may also involve declaration procedures introduced to address earlier legal restrictions in nationality law.

-Each of these procedures involves different authorities and different processing timelines.
+Each of these procedures involves different authorities and different processing timelines, affecting how long German citizenship by descent takes in a particular case.

 Passport applications